Music of El Salvador. Getting to know Salvadoran Music

 The traditional instruments for playing Chanchona Music are guitars, violins, and double bass.
 Nowadays, cowbells, congas, and other musical instruments are added to the mix to produce tropical sounds parallel to cumbias.

-A popular Chanchona group worth knowing is “Los Hermanos Lovo,” this musical group immigrated from Morazan and settled in the Washington DC area.
+A famous Chanchona group worth knowing is “Los Hermanos Lovo,” this musical group immigrated from Morazan and settled in the Washington DC area.
 Click here to view a Smithsonian video about this Salvadoran group.

 Chanchona Music